 How it tastes

-The first thing that surprises you is usually the colour.
+The first thing that surprises is usually the colour.
 Expect anything from pale gold through apricot to a deep amber tone, depending on how long the wine has had skin contact.

 In short